zhangsu/ccspec/README.md

 initialize it and clean it up in before each and after each hooks so that each example doesn't have to repeat the setup and teardown.

-However, unlike other garbage-collected language, when capturing variables in the context by reference, C++ lambda functions do not extend the lifetime of the captured variable.
+However, unlike other garbage-collected languages, when capturing variables in the context by reference, C++ lambda functions do not extend the lifetime of the captured variable.
 The following CCSpec code will likely generate a segfault: